 Let me explain a little bit about Reading Eggs and why we decided on this program over others we had looked at and even tried…

 In full disclosure, I did agree to write a sponsored post for Reading Eggs and The Motherhood, but only if it was a good fit for our family.
 It has been a fantastic fit!
-So, I am more than happy to offer my opinions to my readers and also give you a 4 week FREE TRIAL to allow you plenty of time to try it out for yourself!
+So, I am more than happy to offer my opinions to my readers and also give you a FREE TRIAL!

 The reason I was willing to try Reading Eggs in the first place was because I had heard from another homeschool mom that it had really helped her children.
 So, it came recommended – and we all know how invaluable homeschool mom recommendations are!